ymoua27/ops-reading-note/ops-201/safety.md

 # Questions?

 **What are three key factors that contribute to psychologically safe teams?**

-Shared belief by team members that they are safe for taking risk, no one will be embarass or punish for speaking, having mutual respect for each other
+Shared belief by team members that they are safe for taking risk, no one will be embarrass or punish for speaking, having mutual respect for each other

 **Evaluate, with details, a previous professional setting (or team) you were in with regards to psychological safety.**